-Overall, the F150 has been widely praised for its excellent ride and handling, as well as an attractive and well designed interior, we think it makes a more than solid choice as a used truck purchase.
+Overall, the F-150 has been widely praised for its excellent ride and handling, as well as an attractive and well designed interior, we think it makes a more than solid choice as an older used truck purchase.

 So lastly, there are actually several different ways to buy a used F-150 at the lowest price, and even at wholesale.